 Wrongful death cases can be very involved and complex, and each step of the process can take some time.
 Delaying to file your lawsuit could result in dismissal by a judge, so contact Fasig | Brooks for a free case evaluation.
 During your initial consultation, our legal team will assess your case and start the process towards financial stability.

 The Role of Wrongful Death Lawyers

-To be successful, your lawyer must prove that your case has the elements of a wrongful death case.
+In order to be successful, your lawyer must prove that your case has the elements of a wrongful death case.